alexanderkim11/zns-registry/README.md

 ### Alternatives
 Additionally, you can register domain names via the snarkos command line or through [aleo.tools](https://aleo.tools)

+## Deeds
+Deeds are the backbone of the name registration component.
+Deeds are records of ownership over a given domain, and are accordingly of the Record type in Leo.
+Deeds are initially produced on both public and private domain creations and serve as a way to proof of ownership even if a given domain's information is not stored on-chain.

+The following fields are present in a Deed:
+   1. `private owner : address`: The owner of this Deed

+   3. `private tld : u128`: The top level domain extension of this domain, encoded as an unsigned 128-bit integer.
+Currently only .zexe is an accepted tld

+   5. `private name : u128`: The domain name, encoded as an unsigned 128-bit integer

+   7. `private subname : u128`: The subdomain name, encoded as an unsigned 128-bit integer

+   9. `private registrar_name : u128`: The name of the .aleo program that serves as this domain's registrar, encoded as an unsigned 128-bit integer

+   11. `private resolver_name : u128`: The name of the .aleo program that serves as this domain's resolver, encoded as an unsigned 128-bit integer

+   13. `private data : field`: Additional hash data, not currently used

-## Structures, Mappings, and Functions
+## Additional Structures and Mappings
-The contract defines several data structures and functions for the name service.
-Here is a brief overview of the main components:

-### Data Structures
+   ### domainName

-1. `Name`: Holds the ASCII bits of a domain name.
-If the length of the bits is less than 512, zeros are appended at the end.
-The bits are then split into four parts.
-   - `data1`: The first 128 bits of the ASCII domain name
-   - `data2`: The next 128 bits of the ASCII domain name
-   - `data3`: The next 128 bits of the ASCII domain name
-   - `data4`: The last 128 bits of the ASCII domain name
-2. `TokenId`: Holds a Name struct and its parent's hash.
-3. `NFT`: A record that holds the ANS's owner, data(`TokenId`), and edition(always 0scalar).
-4. `ResolverIndex`: Holds a name_hash and its type.
-5. `BaseURI`: Includes as many data parts as necessary to encapsulate the URI.
-Padded with 0s at the end.
+   A structure to help organize the code and make things more clear

+   **Fields:**

+   1. `tld : u128`: The top level domain extension of this domain, encoded as an unsigned 128-bit integer.
+Currently only .zexe is an accepted top-level domain.

+   3. `name : u128`: The domain name, encoded as an unsigned 128-bit integer

+   5. `subname : u128`: The subdomain name, encoded as an unsigned 128-bit integer

-### Mappings
+   ### Domain

-1. `names`: Maps a field (name hash) to an TokenId structure.
-2. `nft_owners`: Maps a field (name hash) to an Address.
-Means a public domain.
-3. `primary_names`: Maps an address to a primary name.
-4. `resolvers`: Maps a ResolverIndex structure to a field(name hash).
-5. `general_settings`: Store general settings for the contract.
-6. `toggle_settings`: Store toggle settings for the contract.
-   - initialized flag = 0b0000...0001 = 1u32
-   - minting flag = 0b0000...0010 = 2u32
-   - frozen flag = 0b0000...1000 = 8u32
+   A structure to help organize the code and make things more clear

+   **Fields:**

+   1. `current owner : address`: The owner of this Domain

+   3. `name : domainName`: The domain name, wrapped inside a domainName struct (see above)

+   4. `registrar: u128`: The name of the .aleo program that serves as this domain's registrar, encoded as an unsigned 128-bit integer

+   4. `resolver: u128`: The name of the .aleo program that serves as this domain's resolver, encoded as an unsigned 128-bit integer

+   6. `owner_hidden : bool`: Whether this domain is currently set to public or private

-### Main Functions & Transitions
+## Main Functions & Transitions

    1. `validate_name`: Validates a domain name.
 Only allow 0-9,a-z,- and _ characters.
    2. `register`: Registers a new private domain name.
 This transaction support register a domain for another receiver.
    3. `register_sub`: Registers a new private subdomain.
 The parent domain must be registered first and must be private domain.
    4. `register_sub_public`: Registers a new private subdomain.
 The parent domain must be a public domain and owned by the caller.
    5. `transfer_private`: Transfers the ownership of a private domain name to another address.
    6. `transfer_public`: Transfers the ownership of a public domain name to another address.
    7. `conver_private_to_public`: Converts a private domain to a public domain.
    8. `conver_public_to_private`: Converts a public domain to a private domain.
    9. `set_primary_name`: Sets the primary name of an address.
 The domain must be a public domain and owned by the caller.
    10. `unset_primary_name`: Unsets the primary name of an address.
    11. `set_resolver`: Sets the resolver for a domain name and category.
 The domain must be a public domain and owned by the caller.
    12. `unset_resolver`: Unsets the resolver for a domain name and category.

 ## Challenges